CurtisGreen/dallas-area-transit-alliance/_posts/myths_facts.md

 *Source: DART News Release on [Vinyl Seat Upgrade](https://dart.org/about/news-and-events/newsreleases/newsrelease-detail/dart-completes-vinyl-seat-upgrade-on-light-rail-vehicle-fleet) and on [Security Enhancements](https://www.dart.org/about/news-and-events/newsreleases/newsrelease-detail/dart-enhances-security-focus-with-contract-security-officers), [Dallas Express]https://dallasexpress.com/city/dart-focuses-on-improving-security-sanitation/()

 ## Myth: DART is not investing in rider amenities.
-**Fact**: DART is modernizing its infrastructure with new Next Generation Bus Shelters designed for safety, climate control, adaptability, and enhanced rider experience.
+**Fact**: DART is modernizing its infrastructure with new Next Generation Bus Shelters designed by UTA students from the College of Architecture, Planning, and Public Affairs with a focus on safety, climate control, adaptability, and enhanced rider experience.
 These shelters will also feature Real Time Displays for bus arrival information.
-(Because we have more room now use the UTA spiel)
 *Source/Attributions: [Reddit/DART Opr8r](https://www.reddit.com/r/dart/comments/1e7mgr9/next_gen_bus_shelter_lighting_standard_size/), [DART Daily](https://dartdaily.dart.org/home/architecture-students-help-design-darts-next-bus-shelters), [DART Press Release](https://www.dart.org/about/news-and-events/newsreleases/newsrelease-detail/dart-pilot-program-to-test-next-generation-bus-shelters)*

 ## Myth: DART is not contributing to local development.